gilt/kairos/README.md

     0, 1005, 2010, 3006, 4011, 5001, 6009

-We've compensated for the setTimeout drift!
-We should always be within a few milliseconds of the interval specified.
+We always compensate for the normal setTimeout drift, and will be within a few milliseconds of the interval specified.
 If we started the timer 500ms after the epoch (and had a time machine):